 Challenges of Working from Home

-Seeing all the benefits of working from home above, it’s tempting to say, “let’s do it!” and institute a full-time WFH policy.
+Seeing all the benefits of remote work above, it’s tempting to say, “let’s do it!” and institute a full-time WFH policy.
 However, it’s only fair to look at some of the challenges that come with working remotely.

-According to the 2019 State of Remote Report, which was released prior to the COVID-19 crisis, employees working from home struggled with each of the following:
+According to the 2019 State of Remote Report, which was released prior to the COVID-19 crisis, employees working from home struggled with the following: